Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Braze - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Braze**.
-2. Enter your App Group REST API key, select your endpoint, and paste your Data Import Key.
+3. Enter your App Group REST API key, select your endpoint, and paste your Data Import Key.
-3. Select an Amplitude User Property and a Braze target object.
+4. Select an Amplitude User Property and a Braze target object.
-4. When finished, save.
+5. When finished, save.

 ## Send a cohort